-Given the few social service agencies and the lack of housing agencies in League City, and given the small CDBG allocation each year, the main activities that the City can undertake are to reach out to SETH and UM Army for assistance in rehabilitating owner-occupied homes and/or installing accessibility improvements; and, to continue to expand its coordination with social service agencies that serve League City residents.
+Given the few social service agencies and the lack of housing agencies in League City, and given the small CDBG allocation each year, the main housing activity that the City can undertake is to reach out to SETH for assistance in rehabilitating owner-occupied homes and/or installing accessibility improvements.
+In addition, the City will continue to expand its coordination with social service agencies that serve League City residents.